rrosajp/downline/CONTRIBUTING.md

 - [Typescript](https://www.typescriptlang.org/) - Typesafe Javascript
 - [Vue 3](https://github.com/vuejs/vue-next/) - Vue 3 with [the composition API](https://vuejs.org/guide/extras/composition-api-faq.html#what-is-composition-api)

+## Unit Testing

+Unit testing the frontend is currently not being done, due to the lacking quality of the code and the relative difficulty of unit testing Typescript and GUIs.
+(Using Vitest is potentially the easiest approach.)

+Unit tests for the Rust part should be added, especially for non-trivial functions.

 ## Publishing a release

 Build the project using